srizon/Drifolio-Bootstrap/readme.md

 This is a free Bootstrap powered HTML template from EvenFly.
 Feel free to download, modify and use it for yourself or your clients as long there is no money involved.

 Please don't try to sale it from anywhere; because I want it to be free, forever.
-If sale it, that's me who deserves the money, not you :)
+If you sale it, that's me who deserves the money, not you :)

 Documentetion and credits
 ---------------------------